Task-Specific Normalization for Continual Learning of Blind Image Quality Models: Proposed Method

 \subsection{Model Inference}

 During inference, we successively load each of $T$ groups of BN parameters along with the corresponding FC layer to compute $T$ quality scores.
 Due to the unavailability of the task oracle, we rely on an improved KG module~\cite{zhang2023continual} with a lightweight design goal, which is made possible by the proposed parameter decomposition scheme.
-Unlike~\cite{zhang2023continual}, we only train a set of task-agnostic BN parameters on a large-scale image set with various synthetic distortions~\cite{zhang2020blind} for distortion-aware weighting computation, while keeping all convolution filters intact\footnote{Other operations in the network, including max-pooling and non-linear activation, are parameter-free.}.
+Unlike~\cite{zhang2023continual}, we only train a set of task-agnostic BN parameters on a large-scale image set with various synthetic distortions~\cite{zhang2020blind} for distortion-aware weighting computation, while keeping all convolution filters intact.
 Since the original BN parameters of the pre-trained feature extractor are not necessary, our gating mechanism introduces essentially no extra parameters, and adheres to the desideratum of bounded memory footprint.

 We present the overview of the inference process in Fig.~\ref{fig:inference}.
 During learning the $t$-th task, we load the distortion-aware BN parameters to the pre-trained $f_\phi$ to compute globally pooled convolution responses of image $x$ at the $s$-th stage, $\bar{f}_{\phi_s}(x)$.
 Given $S$-stage convolutions, we obtain a feature summary of $\mathcal{D}_t$: $\{\bar{f}_{\phi_1}(x_t^{(i)}),\ldots, \bar{f}_{\phi_S}(x_t^{(i)})\}_{i=1}^{\vert\mathcal{D}_t\vert}$.
 We then apply $K$-means~\cite{lloyd1982least} (for each stage of convolution responses) to compute $S$ groups of $K$ centroids $\{\{c_{kst}\}_{k=1}^{K}\}_{s=1}^{S}$.